 Enron Power Marketing, Inc. (“EPMI”) is an affiliate of Enron North America Corp.
 (ENA) and was formed to develop a North American merchant services business in electric power.
 Drawing on ENA's experience in the development of a commodity market for natural gas, EPMI has developed a range of products and services related to the purchase, sale and delivery of electric power and the management of associated price risks.
 EPMI markets these products throughout the United States.
 EPMI functions as a power marketer pursuant to a Commission order issued December 2, 1993.
 Enron Power Marketing, Inc., 65 FERC ¶ 61,305, order on reh’g, 66 FERC ¶ 61,244 (1994).

-Add section on EES.
+[Add section on EES.]

 COMMENTS